vseryakov/backendjs/README.md

   in the clients for failover.
 * Supports several PUB/SUB modes of operations using Redis, RabbitMQ, Hazelcast.
 * Supports async jobs processing using several work queue implementations on top of SQS, Redis, DB, RabbitMQ, Hazelcast.
-* Supports common database operations (Get, Put, Del, Update, Select) for all databases using the same DB API.
-* ImageMagick is compiled as C++ module for in-process image scaling.
+* ImageMagick as a separate C++ module for in-process image scaling, see bkjs-wand on NPM.
 * REPL(command line) interface for debugging and looking into server internals.
-* Geohash based location searches supported by all databases drivers.
 * Supports push notifications for mobile devices, APN and GCM/FCM.
 * Supports HTTP(S) reverse proxy mode where multiple Web workers are load-balanced by the proxy server running in the master process instead of relying on the OS scheduling between processes listening on the same port.
 * Can be used with any MVC, MVVC or other types of frameworks that work on top or with the Express server.
-* AWS supports is very well integrated including EC2, S3, DynamoDB, SQS and more.
+* AWS support is very well integrated including EC2, S3, DynamoDB, SQS and more.
 * Includes simple log watcher to monitor the log files including system errors.
 * Supports i18n hooks for request/response objects, easily overriden with any real i18n implementation.
 * Integrated very light unit testing facility which can be used to test modules and API requests